 This is the option for you if you're about to create a new piece of content from scratch.

 Go to Content Editor in the app navigation, and just as previously, put your keyword and location.
 The input looks the same for Content Editor and SERP Analyzer.

 Enter the query from the dashboard.

-Once you click “Save changes” Surfer will calculate the optimal content length, structure recommendations, and a list of important phrases.
+Once you click “Let's go,” Surfer will re-calculate the optimal content length, structure recommendations, and a list of important phrases.

 That’s all your copywriter needs to know to create an optimized content piece.

 Recommendations from both SERP Analyzer and Content Editor are much more reliable when you compare oranges to oranges.
 Word count varies massively, so does keyword density and other similar metrics across different types of content.
 Including the wrong types of pages in your audit will result in warped data which would lead you to optimizing your content incorrectly.

 Follow user intent and the type of content that is favored by Google.
 If Google is ranking service pages in 8 out of 10 o the first page results, logic suggests your review page might really struggle to get ranked.
 Analyze pages that are your true competition and use the data for your advantage.